-Financial Disclosure: In 2014 the National Assembly passed a law requiring the president, cabinet ministers, speaker and chief financial officer of the National Assembly, and managers of public funds in excess of one billion CFA francs (\$1.83 million) to disclose their assets to the National Anticorruption Commission.
+Financial Disclosure: A 2014 law requires the president, cabinet ministers, speaker and chief financial officer of the National Assembly, and managers of public funds in excess of one billion CFA francs (approximately \$1.8 million) to disclose their assets to OFNAC.
 Failure to comply may result in a penalty amounting to one-quarter of an individual's monthly salary until forms are filed.
 The president may dismiss appointees who do not comply.
-Disclosures, except for the president's, made under the law are confidential, and unauthorized release of asset disclosures is a criminal offense.
+With the exception of disclosures made by the president, disclosures made under the law are confidential and unauthorized release of asset disclosures is a criminal offense.

 Section 5.
-Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights
+Governmental Attitude Regarding International and

+Nongovernmental Investigation of Alleged Abuses of Human Rights